Benchmarks over four decades of service

 2011 – Lynda Francis retires after 25 years of service; Board of Directors selects Tim Brattan as Executive Director.
 Newspaper rolling room closes due to lack of newsprint.
 Room is renovated into expanded section of Thrift Store.
 Purchase of two additional coolers (doubling total cooler space) and 26-foot refrigerated truck mark significant improvements in chain of cooling and brown bag produce quality.

 2012 – Computer & Electronics Store opens offering refurbished electronics and appliances.
 First annual pancake breakfast held on July 14 with 302 served.
 More than 1,400 seniors attend 36th Annual Harvest Picnic at Harvey West Park.
-Membership grows to 4,100.
+Membership grows to 4,100 with 3,700 receiving weekly brown bags.
+Weekly chair yoga begins with attendances growing to 20 students per class.

 2013 – First Santa Cruz Repair Cafe held at Grey Bears on May 4, with volunteer “Fixit Coaches” helping the public repair broken electronics, appliances, toys, clothing, furniture and other household items.